 U. Wayfinding and Gateway signage.
 Special wayfinding, gateway, and directional signage located within the -DSA combining district does not require a Sign Permit when proposed as part of a project that is subject to design review.
 The signs may be off-site and located in the public right-of-way and may not include advertising or commercial identification.
-The appropriate size, location, and number of these signs shall be determined by the review authority.
-A Sign Permit and design review by the Director shall be required for signage proposed as part of a project not subject to discretionary design review.
+The size, location, and number of signs shall be determined by the review authority.
+Signs must be provided in English and Spanish.
+A Sign Permit and design review by the Director shall be required for signage proposed as part of a project that is not subject to discretionary design review.